hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ServicesConfiguration.md

 ### Services Configuration

-This configuration is used for SPI.
+This configuration is used for Hazelcast Service Provider Interface (SPI).
+The following are the example configurations.

 **Declarative:**